expo/expo/docs/pages/workflow/expo-sdk-explained.md

 ### What is `expo install`?

-Because projects running in Expo Go rely on the native code that is bundled into the SDK, it is important that the version of a package you have in your `package.json` is compatible with the native code it's using.
-To simplify this, you can use `expo install <some-expo-package>` and the proper version of that package, based on your SDK version, will be installed.
-In other words- `expo install` installs the appropriate JavaScript for a package based on the native code your project is using (which is indicated by your Expo SDK version).
+`expo install` ensures your app is using the appropriate version of a package, based on your SDK version.
+Please refer to ["Using Expo SDK libraries"](/workflow/using-libraries/#using-expo-sdk-libraries) for information.

 ## Significance of the Expo SDK in: